sasi2031/OceanSentinel/README.md

 ## 📥 Getting Started

-There are two ways to use ChipperV2.
+There are two ways to use OceanSentinel.
 We strongly recommend the Windows Executable for simplicity.

 ### 🚀 Option 1: Windows Standalone Executable (Recommended)